joshwilsonnc/ga_cdm/readme.md

 <h4>A custom implementation of Google Analytics for CONTENTdm 6 users
 that enables recording metadata field values as GA events.</h4>

-<em>Updated September 2014: improved jQuery integration for better cross-browser
+<em>Updated September 2014: set Version to 2.0 - improved jQuery integration for
-compatibility.
-Set Version to 2.0.
-Full best compatibility across browsers, be sure to use this code version.</em>
+better cross-browser compatibility. <strong>It is very important to upgrade to this version to ensure events are tracked across all browsers.</strong> Previous code versions have been discovered to miss data in some browsers for recent versions of CONTENTdm.</em>

 <h5>ga.js (classic analytics)</h5>